-The last part of FCE Speaking test is a bit similar to Part 1 - you are asked questions related to the topic from Part 3 that you have to answer.
-However, there are three major differences compared with Part 1.
-First of all, the questions are going to be more abstract than those in Part 1, and you will have to talk about things in general, not about your own experience.
+Last part of FCE Speaking is similar to Part 1 - you are asked questions related to topic from Part 3 that you have to answer.
+However, there are three major differences in comparison with the first part.
+First of all, the questions are going to be more abstract than those in Part 1 and you will have to talk about things in general rather than your own experience.
 Secondly, your answers should be longer and more detailed - at least two or three longer sentences.
-Finally, the examiner will at some point encourage you and your partner to discuss one or two of the questions, so pay attention to your partner's answers and be ready for a dialogue with them.
-This part of the exam can be up to four minutes long.
+Finally, the examiner will at some point encourage you and your partner to discuss one or two of the questions - so pay attention to your partner's answers to be ready for a dialogue with them.
+This part of the exam lasts for up to four minutes.